Stylish saloon is packed with advanced safety kit and technology

 - Upmarket, tech-laden interior

-This is the Volvo S90, the Swedish company’s saloon version of the V90 estate.
-It’s based on the same underpinnings as the larger XC90 SUV, and features similarly eye-catching design features like T-shaped LED daytime running lights.
+The Volvo S90 is the saloon version of the Swedish company's V90 estate.
+It's based on the same underpinnings as the larger XC90 off-roader and includes similarly eye-catching design features, like the T-shaped LED daytime running lights.
+More importantly, from launch it is very good value on PCP finance, so is this the smart executive car to go for?

-There’s some fierce competition from established cars like the Audi A6 Saloon, BMW 5 Series Saloon, Jaguar XF Saloon and Mercedes-Benz E-Class Saloon; all of which are highly competitive and very desirable.
+The S90 will have to be good to take on established models such as the Audi A6 Saloon, BMW 5 Series Saloon, Jaguar XF Saloon and Mercedes-Benz E-Class Saloon; all of which are comfortable, stylish and very desirable.

-There’s a choice of two diesels in the S90 – one called D4 and the other D5 PowerPulse.
-Both are 2.0-litre engines with four cylinders, while the D5 uses an all-wheel drive system.
+Both diesels in the S90 – one called D4, the other D5 PowerPulse – are 2.0-litre, four-cylinder engines.
+The D4 produces 190hp while the D5 produces 235hp and sends power through an all-wheel drive system.

 Huge list of safety and driver assistance tech

-Volvo is known for focusing on car safety, and the S90 delivers when it comes to the amount of technology it offers to keep the car and its occupants out of harm’s way.
+Volvo is known for focusing on car safety and the S90 delivers when it comes to the amount of technology it offers, keeping the car and its occupants out of harm's way.

-Falling under what Volvo calls Intellisafe, as standard the S90 features City Safety autonomous emergency braking with pedestrian, cyclist and large animal detection, as well as adaptive cruise control featuring Pilot Assist, which can control the car in queues and keep it in lane.
+Falling under what Volvo calls Intellisafe, the S90 features as standard City Safety autonomous emergency braking with pedestrian, cyclist and large animal detection.
+Add to this adaptive cruise control featuring Pilot Assist, which can control the car in queues and keep it in lane.

-You can also add plenty of extra assistance systems from the options list, such as automatic parking.
+You can have additional assistance systems from the options list too, including automatic parking.